Clewlines and buntlines

 Clewlines and buntlines are lines used to handle the sails of a square rigged ship.

 Although the common perception of a traditionally rigged ship is that the sails are handled from "up in the rigging", the majority of the work is actually carried out from the deck.
 In particular, when sailors go aloft to stow the square sails by bundling them up and tying them to the yard (with gaskets) they don't have to pull the whole weight of the sail up towards them.
 That work has already been carried out from the deck using the clewlines and the buntlines.

 As the name suggests, clewlines are attached to the outer corners or clews of the sail.
 They lift more weight than the buntlines, and also have to pull against the sheets - although these will have been released there is still a certain amount of friction produced by the blocks and fairleads that they run through.
 For this reason the clewlines are usually fitted with blocks to increase the mechanical advantage.
 The clewlines are coloured green in the diagram, and run along the underside of the yard from the outboard ends to the mast, and then down to the deck.

-Buntlines lift the middle portion of the sail; there will usually be four to eight buntlines across the foot of the sail.
+Buntlines lift the middle portion of the sail, or "bunt"; there will usually be four to eight buntlines across the foot of the sail.
 Traditionally they are secured to the sail with buntline hitches.
 Since buntlines only have to lift a section of canvas, they can be thinner than the clewlines and are not usually fitted with a purchase.
 A typical arrangement for the buntlines has them running through deadeyes on the yard, upwards to a block fixed to the shrouds a little higher up the mast, and then downwards against the inside of the ratlines to the deck.
 This provides a good lead but does create a minor obstacle to sailors moving out along the yards.